kelvinadeu/Github/README.md

 #### This is a web app for searching github user

 ## Description
-#### This app enables user to create search for a github user easily and also shows their details like their repositories
+#### This app enables user to search for a github user easily and also shows their details like their repositories

 # Technologies used
 #### Angular.js